Welcome!

 This period begins a short but intense time of spiritual preparation.
 The group, along with the entire parish community, examine how they are living their lives for Christ.
 This stage ends with the reception of the Sacraments of Initiation at the Easter Vigil on Holy Saturday.

-OCIA Holy Week Reflection Gatherings
+OCIA Lenten Reflection Gatherings

 Stage Four: Processing the Experience